EndPointCorp/end-point-blog/2022/11/dotnet6-postgresql-and-linux.md

 ![Visual Studio.
 A window is displayed called New Project.
 At the top is reads "Configure your new Web Application (Model-View-Controller)".
 There is a Target Framework dropdown with ".NET 6.0" selected and second Authentication dropdown with "No Authentication" selected.
 Under Advanced, the "Configure for HTTPS" checkbox is checked, and the "Do not use top-level statements" checkbox is unchecked.](/blog/2022/11/dotnet6-postgresql-and-linux/create-web-project-2.webp)

 On the final screen, go ahead and give your solution a name, and then click Create.
 Visual Studio should create a new solution for you, with a single web project.
-It will automatically create the necessary MVC folders, including, Controllers, Models, and Views.
+It will automatically create the necessary MVC folders, including Controllers, Models, and Views.

 ### Setting up the database connection